Farzinkh/Wireless-monitoring/README.md

 ## Hardware Required

-This example can be run on any commonly available ESP32 development board.
+This project can be run on any commonly available ESP32 development board.

 ## Configure the project